ulinja/asap/saplib/README.md

 *Version 0.4*

-Saplib is a library for multiple scripting languages, globally accessible by every user on a system.
+Saplib is a custom library for multiple scripting languages, with system administration in mind.

-Saplib currently provides interactive shell aliases for bash (and zsh), and shell functions for fish.
+Saplib provides interactive shell aliases for `bash`, `zsh` and `fish`.

-Additionally, for all the above, library functions are provided for use in scripting.
+Library functions for use in scripting are also provided for all the above.

 Saplib sets global default configurations for: